-Santosh Janakiram is a partner in and head of Cyril Amarchand Mangaldas' Projects Group, and previously was a partner at Amarchand & Mangaldas & Suresh A. Shroff & Co.
+Santosh Janakiram is a partner at and head of Cyril Amarchand Mangaldas' Projects Group and Co-Head of the Financial Institutions Group, and previously was a partner at Amarchand & Mangaldas & Suresh A. Shroff & Co.
 (AMSS), India's then largest and foremost law firm.
 He has worked in AMSS/the Firm's Mumbai office since 2001.